lHalali/og-xbox-compressed-to-xiso/README.md

 ## Future development

 - It might be easy to add CSO to XISO support.
 - I would like to add the posibility to put custom attach.xbe to the output but it requires some hex edit of the xbe file by the script to edit a title.
-If I tried to copy the [stellar-attach](https://github.com/MakeMHz/stellar-attach/) everything was named STELLARATTACHXBE in the [XBMC4Gamers](https://github.com/Rocky5/XBMC4Gamers)
+When I tried to copy the [stellar-attach](https://github.com/MakeMHz/stellar-attach/) everything was named as STELLARATTACHXBE in the [XBMC4Gamers](https://github.com/Rocky5/XBMC4Gamers)
     - currently it just copies a default.xbe from a source folder (I had it created by Repackinator in the past so it has proper title encoded).